hftf/roirpt/jeff-phrasing/README2.md

 	* If multiple options, must yield all of them
 	* As early as possible, must not yield any impossible options
 * Consider dropping the terms starter/medial/ender entirely
+	* For “chord”?
+* Add some Josiah extensions
 * Add examples in readme
 * Testing instructions